- Insurance Guide

 Insurance that provides coverage for an insured's spouse and children.Final Expense Insurance

-Final expense Insurance is whole life insurance policy meant to provide funds for the insured’s final expenses after death.
-Final Expense Insurance is life insurance sold through licensed insurance producers that do not usually have specific relationships with a funeral home.
-The death benefits are paid to the identified beneficiary and may be used to cover funeral expenses, debt, or other outstanding bills.Financial Needs Analysis
+Final Expense Insurance is a funeral insurance policy meant to provide funds for the insured’s final expenses after death.
+Final Expense Insurance is life insurance sold through licensed insurance producers that do not usually have specific relationships with funeral homes.
+The policy funds are directed to the identified beneficiary and may be used to cover funeral expenses, debt, or other outstanding needs.

 “How much insurance do I need?”
 A Financial Needs Analysis can help answer that question.
 It looks at your current financial situation, your needs and wants, and how you plan to achieve your goals.
 This can help ensure that your family is provided for and that your finances are in order.Fixed Amount Option